erawijantari/RPyId/Notes/20191130_RPyID2nd/2nd_FunctionalProgram.md

     ## [1] "the"
     ## [1] "work"

-Please try anothe example in
+Please try another example in
 <http://swcarpentry.github.io/r-novice-inflammation/03-loops-R/index.html>
 before we are going to process our multiple files.